 Complementary therapies – Therapies used with or alongside conventional medicine, often to help people cope with cancer, treatment, or side effects.
 More research is needed to find out if they are safe and effective.
-An example of complementary therapy is using meditation to help with stress or anxiety during treatment.
+An example of a complementary therapy is using meditation to help with stress or anxiety during treatment.

 Alternative therapies – Therapies used instead of conventional medicine.
 Alternative therapies have not been scientifically proven to be safe and effective.
-Following a special diet to treat prostate cancer instead of conventional treatments is an example of an alternative therapy.
+Following a special diet to treat prostate cancer instead of conventional treatments is an example of alternative therapy.
 Delaying or refusing conventional therapies in preference of using alternative therapies can have serious health consequences.